Optimal Precoders for Tracking the AoD and AoA of a mm-Wave Path

 To abstract the analysis from specific estimators, we use the Cram\'{e}r-Rao bound (CRB) from \cite{shahmansoori5g} as a proxy metric for the variance of the AoD and AoA.
-Indeed, the CRB is a lower-bound on the variance of any unbiased estimator and it is tight at high-SNR under some mild conditions \cite{van2004detection}.
-The main contributions are \begin{itemize} \item Novel formulation of the optimal precoders according to the CRB on the AoD/AoA, with the option to include array gain constraints. \item Global optimization of the proposed non-convex problems by leveraging tools of convex optimization and majorization theory. \item Qualitative interpretation of the CRB expressions, and analysis of the optimal beampatterns. \end{itemize}
+Indeed, the CRB is a lower bound on the variance of any unbiased estimator and it is tight at high SNR under some mild conditions \cite{van2004detection}.
+Our main contributions are: \begin{enumerate} \item Novel formulation of the optimal precoders according to the CRB on the AoD/AoA, with the option to include array gain constraints. \item Global optimization of the proposed non-convex problems by leveraging tools of convex optimization and majorization theory. \item Qualitative interpretation of the CRB expressions, and analysis of the optimal beampatterns. \end{enumerate}

 The remainder of this paper is organized as follows.
 In Section \ref{sec_signal_model} the system model and problem are described.
 Section \ref{sec:precoders} contains the formulation of the proposed precoders as well as the solution strategy and different extensions.
 Numerical results are presented in Section \ref{sec:results}, followed by conclusions in Section \ref{sec:conclusions}.